-Railway Association Section: 3 Version: 2.0
+Railway Association Section: 3 Version: 2.2

-of Canada Title: RAILWAY MEDICAL RULES
+Title: RAILWAY MEDICAL RULES

 Subsection 3.1 - Overview

 As required by the Railway Safety Act, consultation with railway labour organizations took place throughout the development process.
 In addition, the Canadian Human Rights Commission and Transport Canada were kept up-to-date on the rule's development.